 If your cavy’s nails are overgrown, they will start to curl.

-You may also hear a clicking sound as your guinea pig walks.
+You may also hear a clicking sound as your cavy walks.

 Most guinea pigs don’t like having their nails trimmed and may be a bit wriggly, but don’t be tempted to go too quickly.

 Take your time and only cut a little section of nail off at a time.